 Need help quitting smoking?
-Click here to find out what real people have done to quit smoking.
+Click here to find resources near you that can help you to quit smoking.

 Smoking is not only bad for you, it’s harmful to those around you – especially if you’re pregnant or have a baby.
 Babies exposed to cigarette smoke in the womb and after birth are at increased risk of low birth-weight and SIDS.
 Research in Baltimore City found that babies who were exposed to smoke in the womb were five times more likely to die from SIDS than babies not exposed to cigarette smoke.